 Dr. Fletcher of Harvard University and the co-writer of the new guidelines for the Journal of American Medical Association stated that “Even people who eat five daily servings of fruits and vegetables may not get enough of certain vitamins for optimal health..”.
 Since 2002 the American medical association has urged people to take at least one multi vitamin on a daily basis.

 Once you figure out what is missing you can try adapting your diet, or supplement specifically to your needs.
-Often times, a multivitamin will do the job for those who already eat well but are a little low in a few nutrients.
+Often times, a multivitamin will do the job for those who already eat well but may be a little low in a few nutrients.

 A few other things may need to be added to our diets to improve the function of our intertwining systems – fatty acids, water and microbes.